Ingensi/dockbeat/README.md

 Test coverage : [![codecov.io](http://codecov.io/github/Ingensi/dockbeat/coverage.svg?branch=develop)](http://codecov.io/github/Ingensi/dockbeat?branch=develop)

-Dockbeat is the [Beat](https://www.elastic.co/products/beats) used for docker daemon monitoring.
+Dockbeat is the new Dockerbeat name.
+We had to rename the project due to the [Docker trademarking policy](https://www.docker.com/trademark-guidelines).
+Dockbeat is a [Beat](https://www.elastic.co/products/beats) used for docker daemon monitoring.
 It is a lightweight agent that installed on your servers, reads periodically docker container statistics and indexes them in Elasticsearch.

-We've reached the Release Candidate 1 : it's almost stable today, some minor issues can still appear.

 ## Exported document types